methnen/m-chart-highcharts-library/README.md

 ### 1.0.5 ###

-* Fixed an issue where the necessary Highcharts libraries didn't load for bubble charts when editing a chart
+* Fixed an issue where the necessary Highcharts libraries sometimes didn't load when editing a bubble chart

 ### 1.0.4 ###